 The movements involving the larger muscles or multiple muscle groups are all good choices, assuming an adequate amount of resistance is used.
 This is because the larger muscles can produce more force than the smaller ones.
 Multiple muscles working together will also be able to generate more total forces on the bones as well as provide forces in multiple planes of motion.

-Circuit training is a type of training program where individuals are performing movements, one right after the other with little rest, and then repeating the circuit multiple times.
+Circuit training is a type of training program where individuals perform movements one right after the other with little rest, and then repeat the circuit multiple times.
 It has NOT been found to be as effective for bone and muscle growth.
-The reason for this is due to the lower amounts of resistance used, because of the short rest periods, and the forces you can push are lower.
-Circuit training may still help with bone health in the long term and is still great exercise.
-However, if stronger bones are your goal, design a program that involves more strength, higher forces and longer rest intervals.
-This will allow for more maximal forces to be produced during the sets.
+The reason for this is due to the lower amounts of resistance used.

-4. Choose movements to load key areas of the body.
+4. Choose Movements to Load Key Areas of the Body

-The results of these studies support that bone density is site-specific.
-This means that all of the bicep curls and chest presses in the world will not help you increase bone density in your hips and pelvis as much as doing lower body movements.
 Lumbar spine stress is achieved by loading weight on the back, such as doing deadlifts or squats with weight, and by performing sit-up type movements and back extensions.
 Stress on the femur occurs when legs are put under heavy load or impact forces.
 So if you want strong bones in your hips, legs and spine, make sure you are including movements that target those areas.
 Or conversely, if you have a particular area you are concerned about, make sure and give that area some more love with some additional site-specific exercises.

 5. Include Jumping, Sprinting, and Plyometrics in your program.